Address

 Working on wildlife genetics means that my research activities and interests include phylogeography, population genetics, molecular systematics and landscape genetics towards the conservation and management of wildlife.

-v) landscape genetics to evaluate wildlife population connectivity across road barriers and between protected areas
+vi) landscape genetics to evaluate wildlife population connectivity across anthropogenic barriers and between protected areas

-I am currently co-supervising one final year FCT PhD student (André Pinto Silva), a third year PhD student of the BIODIV doctoral program at the cE3c (Teresa Santos), a third year PhD student of the BIODIV doctoral program at the cE3c (Jéssica Teodoro Paulo), and a first year FCT PhD student (Nuno Martins).
-André is using small felids in India to evaluate and design networks of protected areas considering climate change scenarios.
+I am currently co-supervisor of one PhD student of the BIODIV doctoral program at the cE3c (Teresa Santos), and a FCT PhD student based at the University of Copenhagen (Nuno Martins).
 Teresa's thesis is concerned with population and conservation genomics of southern African elephants, expanding on her MSc thesis on the population genetics of elephants in private nature reserves in the Greater Kruger National Park.
-Jéssica’s thesis is focused on plant-herbivore interactions, specifically on the ability of spider mites (genus Tetranychus) to suppress plant defences.
 Nuno's thesis aims to investigate the evolutionary history of African golden wolves and Eurasian golden jackals using population genomics.

 Projects